by Jean Tessier

 In the test below, we verify that when we call the logAndClear()

-calls the log()
+method, it calls the log()

 method on the SUT.

-import junit.framework.TestCase; import static org.easymock.classextension.EasyMock.*; import java.lang.reflect.Method; import java.util.Map; public class PartialMocking_EasyMock extends TestCase { public void testPartialMocking() throws Exception { Map mockStorage = createMock(Map.class); mockStorage.clear(); expect(mockStorage.size()).andStubReturn(42); Cache sut = createMock(Cache.class, new Method[] {Cache.class.getMethod("log", String.class)}); sut.log(isA(String.class)); replay(mockStorage, sut); sut.setUnderlyingStorage(mockStorage); sut.logAndClear(); verify(mockStorage); } } |
+import junit.framework.TestCase; import static org.easymock.classextension.EasyMock.*; import java.lang.reflect.Method; import java.util.Map; public class PartialMocking_EasyMock extends TestCase { public void testPartialMocking() throws Exception { Map mockStorage = createMock(Map.class); mockStorage.clear(); expect(mockStorage.size()).andStubReturn(42); Cache sut = createMock(Cache.class, new Method[] {Cache.class.getMethod("log", String.class)}); sut.log(isA(String.class)); replay(mockStorage, sut); sut.setUnderlyingStorage(mockStorage); sut.logAndClear(); verify(mockStorage); } }

 This document was first written on 2008-05-29.
-It was last updated on 2008-11-20.